toshiakiasakura/core_curriculum/README.md

 can use these tools.
 If you want to collaborate with me, <br> please contact me.

-Note: I do not help set up of the environmnet of python during <br>
+Note: I would not help set up of the environmnet of python during <br>
 the course of this time.